 Meditation is living with awareness – the practice of meditation is learning how!

-Meditation can open space to intersect the hyper-reactivity and hyper-vigilance of our habitual ways of living and offer alternative ways to approach the world
+Meditation can open space to intersect the hyper-reactivity and hyper-vigilance of our habitual ways of living and offer alternative ways to approach the world, a more spacious perspective.

 My approach and interest